Infant dies after plunge down elevator shaft

 Centennial Elevator Industries declined to comment.
 The Elevator Industries Association did not respond to CNN's inquiries.

-Jordan Isenstadt, a consultant to the company, confirmed Centennial Elevator Industries is the building's service company.
+Jordan Isenstadt, a consultant for Starrett Corp., which owns the property, confirmed Centennial Elevator Industries is the building's service company.

 Investigation opened

-Starrett Corp., which owns the property, released a statement expressing sadness over the tragic incident, which, according to the statement, "involved an elevator under repair at the Bay Park Two Complex."
+Starrett released a statement expressing sadness over the tragic incident, which, according to the statement, "involved an elevator under repair at the Bay Park Two Complex."

 The company said the incident is "now under active investigation and we are cooperating fully with all authorities and agencies to determine the facts surrounding the event.
 We extend our deepest sympathies to the families involved and management is making arrangements to offer grief counseling upon request," the statement said.